 After searching and comparing all the machines we’ve found, we found a machine that is a cut above the rest - the BestEquip Maintenance Free Mini Bench Metal Lathe.
 This impressive machine has all the features you need to get any metal turning job done and, coupled with its high quality, durable construction, and solid overall performance, we simply have no choice but to make it our top overall pick.

 Of course, there is a downside to having all of these impressive features and the main issue here is its price.
 It is currently available on Amazon at around $1,300 which, unfortunately, puts it over most people’s budget.
-But for an almost wear-resistant equipment capable of precision metal parts fabrication and modeling jobs, it is definitely a great buy for those who can afford it.
+But for an almost wear-resistant equipment capable of precision metal parts fabrication and modeling jobs, it is our best pick of metal lathes of 2019/20 - for those who can afford it.